 - Jazz them up with different kinds of salt, add spices such as cayenne pepper for some heat, or add cinnamon for some sweetness.
 Or for the holidays, sprinkle them with gingerbread spice.

 Caramelized Peanuts in Morocco

-In Morocco, caramelized peanuts are sold as a snack food by street vendors and small shops which also offer roasted hummus, nuts, sunflower seeds, and other treats.
-In Ramadan, a vendor who sells candied peanuts near my home after night prayers makes them on the spot from his cart.
+In Morocco, caramelized peanuts are sold as a snack food by street vendors and small shops that also offer roasted hummus, nuts, sunflower seeds, and other treats.
+In Ramadan, a vendor who sells candied peanuts near our home after night prayers makes them on the spot from his cart.
 He likes to add a little orange flower water or rose water for a unique touch.

 Snacks such as these are often purchased in very small quantities in Morocco.
 The handful of nuts is carried home, sometimes still warm, in cones or packets quickly fashioned from scraps of paper.